Craig-Macomber/lol_alloc/README.md

 # Status

-Current a few allocators are provided, but they have almost no testing, and none currently support freeing.
+Current a few allocators are provided with minimal testing.

+Currently none are concurrency safe.

 # Testing